 Exploring themes of struggle, heartache and young love, “Fáinne Óir” ultimately ends on a high note as the Golden Ring, a central theme of the show returns to its rightful place.

-Fahey's composition is to be performed by the Mayo Concert Orchestra, supported by Mayo vocal group 'Voxfusion' and traditional musicians from Mayo and New York.
+Fahey's composition was last week performed by the Mayo Concert Orchestra, supported by Mayo vocal group 'Voxfusion' and traditional musicians from Mayo and New York.

-The complete work will have its Irish premiere in the Royal Theatre, Castlebar, on September 20 next, before traveling to New York for the Broadway show later that week, where it is expected to resonate strongly with the Irish diaspora.
+The complete work had its Irish premiere in the Royal Theatre, Castlebar, on September 20 next, before traveling to New York for the Broadway show later this week, where it is expected to resonate strongly with the Irish diaspora.

 In a recent interview, Fahey said, “In creating 'Fáinne Óir' around the famine, I especially liked the idea that it was old Ireland.
 While of course, it was a profoundly sad time for people because of the potato blight, starvation, death, emigration, and tragedy, there were also happy elements to it.